The impact of the Large Magellanic Cloud on dark matter direct detection signals: Introduction

 \section{Introduction}

 Observational evidence points to the existence and abundance of dark matter (DM) in the Universe~\cite{Planck:2015fie}, and yet the nature of DM remains unknown, with the most popular theories suggesting that DM consists of one or more fundamental particle species.
 Direct detection searches aim to measure the small recoil energy of a target nucleus or electron in an underground detector, after scattering with a massive DM particle.
 If DM consists of low mass axions instead, laboratory experiments can directly search for their conversion into photons in the detector.
 In order to interpret the results from these searches, knowledge of the phase-space distribution of DM in our Solar neighborhood is required.
-The standard astrophysical picture is that galaxies like our own are situated within large isothermal halos of DM that are assumed to have isotropic Maxwell-Boltzmann velocity distributions with a peak speed equal to the local circular speed, an assumption which is referred to as the Standard Halo Model (SHM)~\cite{Drukier:1986tm}.
+The most commonly adopted model for the DM halo of our galaxy is the Standard Halo Model (SHM)~\cite{Drukier:1986tm}.
+In the SHM, the DM particles are assumed to be distributed in an isothermal halo, and have an isotropic Maxwell-Boltzmann velocity distribution with a peak speed equal to the local circular speed.